-The minimum requirements for progress to a succeeding year of study for a full-time student are as follows:
+The minimum requirements for progress to a succeeding year of study for a full-time candidate are as follows:

-After one session: The candidate must have obtained at least 80 credits, of which at least 60 must be at grade D or better, and achieved a grade point average of at least 9.
-After two sessions: The candidate must have obtained at least 160 credits of which at least 120 must be at grade D or better and achieved a grade point average of at least 9.
-After three sessions: The candidate must have obtained: 240 credits with a minimum grade point average of 10; 160 credits at grade D or better; 60 credits at level 2 or above a) Admission Requirements
+The candidate must have obtained at least 80 credits, of which at least 60 must be at grade D or better, and achieved a grade point average 11 of at least 8.
+After one session:

+After two sessions: The candidate must have obtained at least 160 credits of which at least 120 must be at grade D or better and achieved a grade point average of at least 8.

+After three sessions: The candidate must have obtained:

+240 credits with a minimum grade point average of 9;

-60 credits at level 2 or above.
+160 credits at grade D or better; 60 credits at level 2 or above.